-In addition to its shape flexibility, the reason why we adopt GGD (as opposed to the Cornish-Fisher expansion proposed by McNeill et al. (2003) or other flexible distributions such as the Johnson family) is because that it only involves three parameters, which means only the first three moment curves $\{\mu{\nu}(x), \nu=1,2,3\}$ need to be estimated to provide a fit of the cycle-time distribution.
-In our experience, precisely estimating higher moment curves could be very difficult.
-As explained in Section 3, the $\nu^{th}$ moment curve is estimated based on the data set (2).
-When $\nu \geq 4$ , the steepness of the moment curve $\mu{\nu}(x)$ and the heteroscedasticity of variance in the data (2) become so pronounced that it requires substantially more simulation data to obtain the well-estimated moment curves.
-This trend with the increasing of $\nu$ is illustrated through the M/M/1 example in Appendix A.1.
+In addition to its shape flexibility, the reason why we adopt the GGD (as opposed to the Cornish-Fisher expansion proposed by McNeill et al. 2003 or other flexible distributions such as the Johnson family) is because it only involves three parameters, which means only the first three moment curves { $\mu{\nu}(x)$, $\nu =$ 1, 2, 3} need to be estimated to provide a fit of the cycle time distribution.
+In our experience, precisely estimating higher moment curves can be very difficult.
+As explained in §3, the ν th moment curve is estimated based on the data set (2).
+When $\nu \ge 4$, the steepness of the moment curve $\mu{\nu}(x)$ and the heteroscedasticity of variance in the data (2) become so pronounced that it requires substantially more simulation data to obtain well-estimated moment curves, as illustrated through the M/M/1 example in Online Supplement A.1.

-A location parameter $t_0$ can be added to GGD3, and the resulting 4-parameter distribution (GGD4) is obtained by shifting the lower bound of GGD3 from t=0 to $t=t_0$ .
-The properties of any variable T following a GGD4 can be derived from those of $T-t_0 \sim \text{GGD3}$ .
-In GGD-based fitting of a cycle-time distribution, $t_0$ signifies the lower bound of individual cycle times, which might be known in advance.
-In cases where $t_0$ is difficult to specify, we can set $t_0=0$ because GGD3 is flexible enough to give an adequate fit even if the origin of the underlying distribution deviates from 0.
-In light of these features, we will focus our attention on GGD3 and present some of its properties that will be used in our research.
+A location parameter t_0 can be added to GGD3, and the resulting 4-parameter distribution (GGD4) is obtained by shifting the lower bound of GGD3 from t = 0 to $t = t_0$.
+The properties of any variable T following a GGD4 can be derived from those of $T - t_0 \sim$ GGD3.
+In GGD-based fitting of a cycle time distribution, t_0 signifies the lower bound of individual cycle times, which might be known in advance.
+In cases where t_0 is difficult to specify, we can set $t_0 = 0$ because GGD3 is flexible enough to give an adequate fit even if the origin of the underlying distribution deviates from zero.
+In light of these features, we will focus our attention on GGD3 and present some of its properties.

-Noncentral moments of GGD3 are given by:
+Noncentral moments of GGD3 are given by